Seroconversion: In COVID-19

-Seroconversion in hepatitis B
+In hepatitis B

 Seroconversion plays a major role in the diagnosis and treatment of hepatitis B infections.
 As in other viral infections, seropositivity indicates that an individual has a sufficiently high concentration of antibody or antigen in the blood to be detectable by standard techniques.
 While assays for other infections such as COVID-19 and HIV primarily test for seroconversion of antibodies against antigens, assays for HBV also test for antigens.
 The standard serology panel for seroconversion include hepatitis B surface antigen, hepatitis B surface antibody for IgM and IgG, hepatitis B core antibody for IgM and IgG, and hepatitis B e-antigen.

 In the typical disease course for hepatitis B, the individual will first seroconvert for hepatitis B surface antigen (HBsAg).
 While some can convert within one week, most individuals take about four weeks after initial infection to convert.
 Anti-core antibodies (anti-HBc) are the first antibodies produced by the body, first in short-term IgM (anti-HBc IgM), and subsequently in long-term IgG; while levels of IgM anti-HBc will peak around sixteen weeks after exposure and fall within about seven to eight months, IgG anti-HBc will remain detectable in the serum as a sign of chronic infection for years.
 IgM anti-HBc concentration will fall regardless of whether or not the individual clears the infection.
 The window period for HBsAg/anti-HBs testing occurs as concentration of HBsAg falls and before the body develops anti-HBs antibodies, lasting approximately six to eight weeks in most individuals.
 During this time, serology assays can test for total anti-HBc.
 Levels of anti-surface antibody (anti-HBs) generally become detectable after thirty-two weeks and peak around thirty-six to forty; the production of anti-HBs antibodies indicates imminent resolution of the HBV infection.
 Anti-HBs concentration falls as the infection resolves but does not serorevert completely, and anti-HBs IgG remains positive for years as a sign of immunity.

 Hepatitis B e-antigen (HBeAg) is a sign of current infectivity.
 An individual who is seropositive for HBeAg can infect others.
 An individual who is infected with HBV and who never becomes seropositive for HBeAg can likewise be infective, because not all HBV infections produce HBeAg.
 For most individuals, those who seroconvert positive for HBeAg during their disease course and subsequently serorevert negative as their infection progresses are no longer infective.
 Seroreversion from HBeAg is thus used as one marker of resolution of infection.